zariye/snowplayground/README.md

 This is a sample project to demonstrate a stock data pipeline that fetches historical stock data, calculates moving averages, generates trading recommendations, and visualizes the results using Streamlit.

-In the subfolder car_specs there is another example to play with different features of Snowflake, such as analyzing  linage.
+In the subfolder playground is another example to play with different features of Snowflake, such as analyzing linage or streaming.

 ----